 Taconic Builders, Inc. Scholarship: A $5,000 scholarship will be awarded to an accepted applicant who has demonstrated interest in the building arts.

-Les Métalliers Champenois Scholarship: A $5,000 scholarship will be awarded to a worthy accepted applicant and is accompanied by an associated apprenticeship with the renowned metalwork firm Les Métalliers Champenois following completion of the Atelier program.
+Les Métalliers Champenois Scholarship & Apprenticeship Program: A $5,000 scholarship will be awarded to a worthy accepted applicant.
+An associated apprenticeship following completion of the Atelier program with the renowned metalwork firm Les Métalliers Champenois will also be awarded during the course of the year.

 The Newington-Cropsey Cultural Studies Center Classical Design Prize: A $2,500 prize will be awarded to an outstanding student who demonstrates special regard for the human ideal informing the classical tradition.